RituPande/ritupande.github.io/_posts/2024-07-24-Simultaneous-Matrix-Diagonalization.md

 published: false
 ---

-Matrix diagonalization playes an important role in identifying irreducible representations from regular representation of group elements.
-But before delving into simultaneous diagnolization of regular matrix represenation of all elements of a group to find its irreducible representations, we briefly discuss how a single matrix can be diagnonalized, and when complete diagnozalization is not possible then block diagnonalize it.
+Matrix diagonalization plays an important role in identifying irreducible representations of a group its from regular representation.
+But before delving into simultaneous diagnolization of regular matrix represenation of all elements of a group to find its irreducible representations, we briefly discuss how a single matrix can be diagnonalized, and when complete diagnozalization is not possible, then block-diagnonalized.

 - A matrix is diagonalizable if it has full set of eignevectors i.e. an n x n eigenvector has n linearly independent eignevectors.
 - A group of matrices are simultaneouly diagnonalizable if they are individually diagonalizable and mutually commute.